GesaJo/Gender-Bias-Visualization/README.md

 All of these Tools are explained in more detail on their respective sites.

 Models and tech used (among others):
-Word2Vec, GloVe, WordNet, GPT2, python, spacy, scipy, pytorch, bokeh, sklearn, HTML, CSS, jinja.
+Word2Vec, GloVe, WordNet, GPT2, python, spacy, scipy, pytorch, bokeh, sklearn, HTML, CSS, jinja, hosted on GCP.

 <img src="overview.gif" width="1000"/>